elmeunick9/webplay/readme.md

 This program is not a UI for creating videos!
 The only interface available is for playback.
 Videos are edited directly in a JS file that can be loaded from the player.

+As such the use-case is for creating interactive visualizations that do not depend on precise short-cuts, for instance:

+ * A slideshow presentation with random images that do not repeat.
+ * A montage of multiple videos or scenes arranged in a specific way or randomly.
+ * A voice-over commentary on an existing video/movie/comic.
+ * An audio-book enhancement with music and SFX that the original is missing.

+What this project is not suitable for:
+ * Producing professional video.
+ * Creating cuts for a scene (e.g. a movie).
+ * Post-processing effects.
+ * Creating choose-your-own-adventure style game or Visual Novel.

 # How to install
  * Download `index.html` in a folder in your computer.
  * Place any resources you want to load in the same folder (or subfolder).